willking98/WebScrape/README.md

 * BNF - complete dataset of every drug listed on the BNF
 * BNF minimum prices - dataset of each drug listed on the BNF but where two providers offer an identical product (same ingredients and dosage), only the provider offering the lowest price is kept.

+### Extentions:

+* BNF for children
+* Medical devices
+* Using correct spellings to clean concomitant medication data